-As we know, NodeMCU is an open-source IoT platform for to Lua based firmware developed for ESP8266 and ESP8266 is WiFi SoC (System on Chip) developed by Espressif Systems.
-Usually NodeMCU comes with inbuilt Lua interpreter, but preferred way is to program NodeMCU ESP8266 with Arduino IDE.
+As we know, NodeMCU is an open-source IoT platform for Lua based firmware developed for ESP8266.
+Espressif Systems developed this amazing board.
+Usually, NodeMCU comes with an inbuilt Lua interpreter, but the preferred way is to program NodeMCU ESP8266 with Arduino IDE.
 NodeMCU is one of the most widely used development.

 What is NodeMCU?

-As discussed earlier, NodeMCU is an open source IoT platform.
-There are different boards available with NodeMCU firmware such as Lolin, Wemos etc. NodeMCU has on chip SoC WiFi available with 12 GPIO and 11 usable GPIOs.
-NodeMCU comes with inbuilt Lua interpreter.
+As discussed earlier, NodeMCU is an open-source IoT platform.
+There are different boards available with NodeMCU firmware such as Lolin, Wemos, etc. NodeMCU has on-chip SoC WiFi available with 12 GPIO and 11 usable GPIOs.
+NodeMCU comes with an inbuilt Lua interpreter.
 We can also program NodeMCU with Arduino IDE.

-NodeMCU is around $3.5 board which can be used in IoT applications or as an development platform.
-It has one microUSB port which we can connect to the Laptop or PC for programming.
-It can be also progrramed by serialy, but in this tutorial, we are going to program it from microUSB serial port.
-Before Programming NodeMCU with Arduino IDE, we need to install NodeMCU board in Arduino IDE.
-So, let’s see the Steps to install NodeMCU board in Arduino IDE.
+NodeMCU costs around $3.5.
+It is used in various IoT applications.
+It has one micro-USB port which we can connect to the Laptop or PC for programming.
+In this tutorial, we are going to program it from a micro-USB serial port.
+Before Programming NodeMCU with Arduino IDE, we need to install the NodeMCU board in Arduino IDE.
+So, let’s see the Steps to install the NodeMCU board in Arduino IDE.

 Steps to Program NodeMCU

-The fisrt and foremost thing we will require to program this microcontroller is Arduino IDE.
-So, first we will install Arduino IDE.
-Depending on the OS you are using, install respected version of Arduino IDE.
+The first and foremost thing we will require to program this microcontroller is Arduino IDE.
+So, first, we will install the Arduino IDE.
+Depending on the OS you are using, install a respected version of Arduino IDE.
 You can download Arduino IDE from HERE.